mozman/ezdxf/docs/source/addons/drawing.rst

       segments which causes a longer rendering time!

 linetype_scaling
     Overall linetype scaling factor.
+Set to 0 to disable linetype support at all.

 lineweight_scaling
-    overall lineweight scaling factor, set to 0 to disable lineweight support at all - the current result is correct, in SVG the line width is 0.7 points for 0.25mm as required, but it often looks too thick.
+    Overall lineweight scaling factor.
+Set to 0 to disable lineweight support at all.
+The current result is correct, in SVG the line width is 0.7 points for 0.25mm as required, but this often looks too thick.

 min_lineweight
     Minimum lineweight.